JADEUSC/covid19-forecast-hub-de-Jannik/README.md

 [![Build Status](https://travis-ci.org/KITmetricslab/covid19-forecast-hub-de.svg?branch=master)](https://travis-ci.org/KITmetricslab/covid19-forecast-hub-de)

-# A German COVID-19 Forecast Hub lul
+# A German COVID-19 Forecast Hub lal

 ### This project is still in development and only starting to be operational.
 The platform is not officially endorsed by KIT or HITS.